LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Make ActionButton a button so it can be tabbed to
   - Allow tab to app main menu folder items
   - Modals to have focus on open, allow tab only within modal elements, and ESCAPE to close
+  - Use buttons with clickable-text styling instead of spans and divs with onClick properties

 ### version 7.35.1
 *Released*: 7 May 2026